vivekSingh1406/Learn_Angular/text-file/angular02.md

 ## 1. What is Component in Angular?

 A Component is the fundamental building block of an Angular application.
 In Angular, everything you see on the screen is made using components.

-Examples- Navbar, Sidebar, Login Form, Registration Form, Product Card, Dashboard, Footer, User Profile, Header
+Examples - Navbar, Sidebar, Login Form, Registration Form, Product Card, Dashboard, Footer, User Profile, Header
 ---

 ## Real-Life Understanding